Psilocybin Benefits: What Science & Experience Reveal

 Cluster headaches and migraines

-Chronic pain
+Chronic pain and fibromyalgia

-Neurological conditions such as Parkinson’s disease
+Neurological conditions such as amyotrophic lateral sclerosis (ALS)

 Grief and emotional distress